YWHo/react-to-google-cloud/README.md

 # react-to-google-cloud

-This is a small project to deploy a React app to the Cloud Run service in Google Cloud
+This is a small project to deploy a React app to the Cloud Run service on Google Cloud.

 ## Initial Setup

-First, create an initial directory for everything inside.
-In this example, the directory is named as `react-go-google-cloud`
+First, create an initial directory for everything.
+In this example, the directory is named `react-go-google-cloud`.

 ```console
 terminal% mkdir react-go-google-cloud
 ```

-Go into the new directory
+Go into the new directory.
 ```console
 terminal% cd react-go-google-cloud
 ```

-## Setup a React App (Client side App)
+## Set Up a React App (Client-side App)

-The following steps are used to setup an initial React Application using Vite.
-The React App is named as `react-app`.
+The following steps are used to set up an initial React application using Vite.
+The React app is named `react-app`.

 ```console
 terminal% npm create vite@latest